mucksailor/atheopagan/README.md

 articles and essays.
 It will continue to grow in the coming hours, days, weeks, months, and years.

-Please contact <archive@atheopagan.com> if you have anything to share:
+Please contact <archive@atheopagan.com> if you have **anything** to share:

-- essays
+- articles and essays
+- account backups
 - recordings
 - remembrances
+- screenshots
 - correspondence
-- screenshots
-- anything that defies categorisation
+- anything else that defies categorisation

 _1995–Ω_